appfr3d/AdventOfCode2017/README.md

 # AdventOfCode2017
 My solutions to adventofcode.com/2017

-Will mostly be done in Python, but some in Matlab, as I have an exam using Matlab coming up.
+Will mostly be done in Python as i want to learn it better, but some in Matlab, as I have just learned it in scool.

 | Day             | Language |
 |-----------------|----------|